-Well, talk a little bit about what Ethereum Virtual machine is really.
+Well, talk a little bit about what Ethereum Virtual machine is, really.
 If you don’t know what it is by now, then it’s best to catch up from here.

 Practically, Ethereum is one kind of programmable blockchain network.
 However, instead of giving users some predefined operations, it offers the freedom to create their very own complex operations.
-In this way, it operates as a core blockchain platform for numerous decentralized applications.
+In this way, it operates as a core blockchain platform for numerous decentralized finance applications.
 Furthermore, this isn’t typically limited to only cryptocurrencies.

-In reality, Ethereum does have a narrow sense of some protocol suits that’s makes up the whole network environment.
+In reality, Ethereum does have a narrow sense of some protocol suits that’s make up the whole network environment.
 In the center of all of it lies the Ethereum Virtual Machine.
 This machine can execute codes of arbitrary algorithmic complexity.

 As Ethereum is a peer-to-peer network protocol, many nodes update the database on the network.
 As a result, all the nodes use the same instruction on the EVM to execute those objectives.

 It’s the last sublayer of the core blockchain layer, and it deals with the consensus protocols of the network.
 The first change you will see here is the use of multiple consensus algorithms.
-In reality, the public Ethereum actually uses only Proof of Work algorithm.
+In reality, the public Ethereum actually used only the Proof of Work algorithm.
 However, it isn’t suitable for enterprises.
 So, that’s why they introduced other algorithms.

 Network Protocol Sublayer